-“People are already experiencing heightened symptoms of anxiety and depression due to months of adjusting to the new realities of COVID-19,” says therapist Nancy MacGregor, clinical director of Harmony Bay Wellness.
+“People are already experiencing heightened symptoms of anxiety and depression due to months of adjusting to the realities of COVID-19,” says therapist Nancy MacGregor, clinical director of Harmony Bay Wellness.
 “Many people have a sense of lack of control with what is happening and a general sense of unease, so it would be reasonable to expect an increase in the occurrence of SAD this year.”

 That said, there are ways to prepare yourself to support your mental health going into winter, whether or not you’ve been diagnosed with depression.